 It will be interesting to see if motorists follow this new method as we see road construction all over the Chicago area during the spring and summer.
 I will also be looking to see if IDOT includes specific signage at construction sites that indicates to drivers that both lanes are available and should be used up until the merge point.

 If you or a loved one has been seriously injured in a Chicago car crash or Chicago truck accident, then call Chicago personal injury attorney, Aaron J. Bryant, for a free legal consultation at 312-614-1076.

 It is 2020 and several new traffic laws took effect at the beginning of this year so we will like to first recommend the traffic lawyers Melbourne firm services.
 Most significantly, Scott’s Law, a traffic measure to protect police and safety workers, was provided some new tweaks.
+In order to avoid consequences of a DUI arrest, you need to contact the Best Seattle DUI Attorney at olkd.com.
 The original law, also known as the “move over law,” requires drivers to reduce speed and switch lanes to give first-responders on the side of the road more space when their hazard lights are flashing.
 Due to the tragic deaths of 2 Illinois State Troopers in 2019, the Illinois general assembly made the following changes to Scott’s Law:

 -The minimum fine for violating Scott’s Law will increase from $100 to $250 for the first violation, and $750 for the second violation.